 Aviva Offers High-Quality, Healthy Options to Our Residents

-At Aviva, we work with Morrison Healthcare — a highly recognized food service specialist focused on preparing dishes that excite the senses and restore the body.
+At Aviva, we work with Morrison Living — a highly recognized food service specialist focused on preparing dishes that excite the senses and restore the body.
 Each month, a new superfood is chosen and incorporated into many recipes and snacks.
 The daily menus in our independent living community feature a low-calorie or vegetarian option, along with a selection of healthy, gourmet, 100% Kosher meals made of locally sourced ingredients.
 The independent living apartments are equipped with their own kitchens so you can make any of the healthy meals and snacks covered in this article.